ratwolfzero/hopalong_python/README.md

 [Back to Table of Contents](#calculate--visualize-the-hopalong-attractor-with-python)

 ### Optional Features

-Execution time* and resources: Starts after user input and measures the CPU time for the entire process including image rendering and shows the system memory used.
+Execution time and resources: Measurement starts after user input and records the CPU time for the entire process, including image rendering.
+It also tracks the system memory used.

-*Since interactions with the plot window, e.g. zooming, panning, mouse movements, are measured, it is recommended to close the plot window automatically.
-This can be done, for example, by using the commands plt.pause(1) followed by plt.close(fig).
-As long as there is no interaction with the plot window, the "plt.pause() time" is not recorded by the "time.process_time()" function used.
+Note: Since interactions with the plot window, such as zooming, panning, or mouse movements, are also measured, it is recommended to close the plot window automatically.
+This can be achieved using the commands plt.pause(1) followed by plt.close(fig).
+As long as there is no interaction with the plot window, the pause time from plt.pause() is not recorded by the time.process_time() function.

     #plt.show()
     plt.pause(1)